javbotero/Outer-Coast/_includes/summer-seminar.md

 **We are no longer accepting student applications for the 2018 Summer Seminar**
 **Admissions decisions are made on a rolling basis up until April 22, 2018**

-A complete application includes:

-1. Student Application
-2. A Teacher Recommendation

-Summer Seminar applications may be completed online or by mail.

 ***

 ### Online Student Application